- A narrative proposal, no more than 1,000 words (approximately 4 double-spaced word processed pages) in length. The narrative should describe:

 Riley Research Awards

 The Riley Research Awards are intended for major projects occurring over the summer.
-Sociology and Anthropology majors and minors who have developed projects of 4-8 weeks duration that take place during the summer months may apply for a Riley Research Award.
-Riley Awards will range from $1,800 to $4,100.
-Additionally, students may request additional research-related funds of up to $500.
-Students can also apply for funds to cover travel, room and board, field school fees if they are not asking for a transfer of credit.
+Sociology majors and minors who have developed projects of 4-10 weeks duration that take place during the summer months may apply for a Riley Research Award.
+Riley Awards will range from $1,920 to $4,800 based on a weekly stipend.
+Additionally, students may request additional research-related funds of up to $500 but not to exceed $5,000 in total funding.
+Students can also apply for funds to cover travel, room and board, and field school fees if they are not asking for a transfer of credit.

 Complete grant applications should be emailed to Lori Brackett at firstname.lastname@example.org.